jfpoilpret/vscode-fastarduino/README.md

 In addition, you may define values for the MCU fuses that you may program with the task "FastArduino: Program Fuses".

+Finally, you can optionally set some extra `defines` that will be passed to the compiler command-line (with `-D` option).

 The list of possible targets are based on FastArduino supported targets; it is defined in the extension's [`fastarduino.json`](https://github.com/jfpoilpret/vscode-fastarduino/blob/master/fastarduino.json).

 ## Known Issues